-Our company is going to adopt a radical business model that will help us to be more efficient, get products to market faster but above all remain ahead of the competition.
-As a result there will be some changes to the structure of the organisation as well as the introduction of new management and business tools and for many there will be changes to the IT services provided by our IT department.
+Our company is going to adopt a radical business model that will help us to be more efficient.
+We wish to get products to market faster but above all remain ahead of the competition.
+As a result there will be some changes to the structure of the organisation as well as the introduction of new management and business tools.
+Consequently, for many of you, there will be changes to the IT services provided by our IT department.

 All affected staff will receive comprehensive training commencing on Monday morning.
 Please read the attached notes for your personalised training programme.

 We are all excited by the forthcoming changes and we hope that you will be too

 Are You Excited?